smartforce-io/flutter-caching/README.md

 This app shows how to cache data into File.

-Only works for mobile devices (now web).
+Only works for mobile devices (not web-app).

 Next stage will be caching data into database (SQLite).
-Hopefully it will support web as well.
+Hopefully it will support web-app as well.

 To run program:
 - ```git clone https://github.com/smartforce-io/flutter-caching.git```